The Best Coastal Walks in Cornwall 2022

 Many authors have been drawn to the mysterious atmosphere of this western corner of Britain and have set their works here.
 The landscape has an ethereal quality that you will often see portrayed by both artists and photographers.

-The best way to immerse yourself in the stunning scenery is without a doubt, by foot exploring the many coastal walks such as the long south west coast path which takes you right to the cliff edge.
+The best way to immerse yourself in the stunning scenery is without a doubt, by foot exploring the many coastal walks such as the long south west coastal path which takes you right to the cliff edge.
 There are so many walks you can choose depending on whether you are a dog walker, a serious hiker, or someone simply wanting to explore and experience the majestic landscapes.

 Here are our top 10 to check out, so read on to check out some of the best walks in Cornwall.